Tenant Rights When Moving Out (UK Guide — 2026)

 Return the property in the right condition

 Your duty is to return it in the same condition as when you moved in, minus fair wear and tear.
 That means cleaning, fixing small damage you caused, and removing all your belongings.
+Not sure whether to clean before or after your removals team comes?
+See our guide on cleaning before or after removals.

 Clean to the check-in standard — not higher

 Match what the inventory recorded.
 If it said "professionally cleaned," that's your benchmark.
 If it said "clean condition," that's the target.
 You don't owe more than that.
 Landlords cannot demand professional cleaning as a blanket requirement.
+Wondering whether it's worth doing it yourself or hiring help?
+Our DIY vs professional cleaning comparison breaks down the real costs.

 Remove absolutely everything you brought in